willtan510/Spotistics/README.md

+# Spotistics

+# A mobile app for Spotify users to explore the artists and tracks they have listened to the most

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+This application was developed and tested exclusively on the Expo app and has not been ejected yet, meaning it is not a standalone app and needs a little work from the user.
+It should be followable with my instructions and the CRNA content below though.

+## How to run:

 ## Table of Contents